Noaaan/MythicMetals/PATCHNOTES.md

 - Updated Prometheum Rose recipe
   - Now uses a Rose Bush and eight Prometheum Nuggets

+### Combustion Rework

+Combustion has been reworked again.
+The damage/amplifier is unchanged, but the duration of the effect now scales based on these factors:

+- Level of heat on target before ignition (applied from branding)
+- Whether the attacker is using any enchantments in the `minecraft:smelts_loot` tag, E.G. fire aspect
+  - +1 multiplier per enchantment in this tag
+- Whether the attacker is using a weapon with Natural Fire Aspect (the `mythicmetals:fire_aspect` data component)
+  - The Blade of the Aegis this, and therefore gives a +1 multiplier to this.
+This is independent of its increased ignition time.

+The internal combustion cooldown has been replaced with a status effect instead of a hidden timer.
+This allows you to see the cooldown in your inventory, giving you an estimate of how long you were ignited for.

+The initial duration of combustion and its ignition time has been changed to match, so they should be higher than before.
+This might still feel a bit vague in practice due to various enchantments and effects affecting burn time.

 # 0.25.2

 - Fix Armor not being enchantable in enchanting tables (#314)